 Hyderabad was once a city of beautiful lakes and ponds and to some it still seems so.
 Our place-names record long-lost water — Gachibowli (well), Nallakunta (pond), Patancheru (lake), Chaderghat (riverside), and many more.
 As we continue to lose our water sources to urban sprawls we experience the seamy side of the few struggling water bodies around us.

 We ventured into local ponds and puddles which were icky, but we got some samples and viewed algae in them.
-Water from the neighboring rainwater tank looked healthier and once, to our delight, little crustaceans hatched out in it overnight.
+Water from the neighboring rainwater pond looked healthier and once, to our delight, little crustaceans hatched out in it overnight.
 Under our old foldscope we saw some tiny plants and what could be sporangia.
 We did not spot any swimmers.

 Then last Sunday our luck turned… it might have been be the new foldscope, the stp (see below) water, a thunderstorm the previous night, or just more practice in looking.